rjinaga/dotnet-service-project-template/README.md

 # dotnet-service-project-template
 .NET project structure or template to create well maintainable, clean and scalable microservice.
-This project structure uses only Autofac library (DI framework).
+With this structure, entire hierarchy of objects can be developed as stateless.
 This project structure can be used by replacing your desired name for your service.
-In the future, a shell script will be included to rescue the manual name changes.

 This project structure is built using following principles:
 * Dependency Inversion - High or low level modules don't depend on each other, all the concrete modules depend on abstraction module, and host module is responsible for assembling all the concrete modules.